AdobeDocs/commerce-admin.en/help/content-design/dynamic-blocks-rotate.md

 1. For the **[!UICONTROL Dynamic Blocks to Display]**, accept `Specified Dynamic Blocks`.

-   This setting determines the type of dynamic blocks are included in the rotator.
+   This setting determines the type of dynamic blocks that are included in the rotator.

    - `Specified Dynamic Blocks` - Includes only specific dynamic blocks.
    - `Cart Price Rule Related` - Includes only dynamic blocks that are associated with a cart price rule.